aurelienpierreeng/VirtualSecretary/docs/starting/6-crawling-pages.md

-# Crawling pages
+# Crawling Pages

-Whether you want to build a language model to be used in an email classifier or you want to build an indexer to be used as a search engine for information retrieval, you will need to aggregate a corpus of text files.
-Virtual Secretary has out-of-the-box methods to crawl HTML and PDF documents frome websites, and then remove duplicate documents to maintain clean indexes.
+Whether you want to build a language model for an email classifier or a search engine for information retrieval, you will need to aggregate a corpus of text documents.
+Virtual Secretary has built-in methods to crawl HTML and PDF documents from websites, assemble them into a SQLite database, and remove duplicate documents to maintain a clean index.

-## Getting pages content
+## Getting Page Content

-### Websites with sitemaps
+### Websites with Sitemaps

-The easiest case is websites which have a [sitemap](https://en.wikipedia.org/wiki/Sitemaps).
-The sitemap is an XML file listing all the pages that the webmaster wants search engine to index, so it is clean, simple, and yields little noise.
-Most [CMS](https://en.wikipedia.org/wiki/Content_management_system) have core options or plugins allowing to declare a sitemap, though many institutional websites using (old) custom-made CMS don't.
-The usual place for sitemaps is at the root of the website, like `https://your-domain.com/sitemap.xml`.
-Sitemaps can be recursive, so the main sitemap is actually a sitemap of sitemaps, or not.
-Both cases are supported by [core.crawler.Crawler.get_website_from_sitemap][].
+The easiest case is websites that publish a [sitemap](https://en.wikipedia.org/wiki/Sitemaps) — an XML file listing all pages the webmaster wants search engines to index.
+Most [CMS](https://en.wikipedia.org/wiki/Content_management_system) platforms include sitemap support out of the box.
+The usual location is `https://your-domain.com/sitemap.xml`.
+Sitemaps can be nested (a sitemap-of-sitemaps); both flat and nested structures are handled transparently by `Crawler.get_website_from_sitemap()`.

+Crawl output should always go into a temporary database first (no primary-key constraint on `url`), be cleaned up and deduplicated, then promoted to the permanent store.
+See [Deduplication](#deduplication) for the full pattern.

 In your `VirtualSecretary/src/user-scripts/` directory, create a new script called for example `scrape-ansel.py`, in which you can put: